prog2-unimi/build-automation-example/README.md

                 ├── index.html
                 └── ...

-where `clases` contains the compiled classes, `reports` contains the unit test and coverage results, and `docs` contains the generated documentation.
+where `classes` contains the compiled classes, `reports` contains the unit test and coverage results, and `docs` contains the generated documentation.
 Given the location of the compiled files, to run the `Example` class it's enough to specify `build/classes/java/main` as the *classpath* as in